sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 `1` - **Open a Serial Terminal**
-: Open the connection to the CH340 using baud rate of **115200bps**
+: Open the connection to the CH340 using a baud rate of **115200bps**

 `2` - **Put the ESP32 firmware into WiFi mode**
 --8<-- "./docs/quick_start.md:186:265"